Axway/amplify-central/content/en/docs/Getting started/_index.md

 linkTitle: Amplify Central getting started
 weight: 250
 draft: yes
-description: What you need to know to try Amplify Central.
 ---

 The information in section helps you to get started using Amplify Central.